 - Show proof of sufficient means to support yourself and family.
-This is currently proven by bank certificate of 300% of the minimum salary and 100% additional for each dependent, this involves opening a local account and depositing the required funds currently (since May 2022) € 43,243.20 and € 14,414.40 for each dependent (including ALL children regardless of age).
-You are not required under this category or any other category to prove the source of income.
+This is currently proven by bank certificate of 300% of the minimum salary and 100% additional for each dependent, this involves opening a local account and depositing the required funds currently (From January 2024) € 49,545.72 and € 16,515.24 for each dependent (including ALL children regardless of age).
+You are not required under this category or any other category to prove the actual source of income to Immigration.

 - Proof of a rental contract or title to a property that complies with Immigration requirements.
 Under the additional investment requirement (see below) an applicant has 7 months in total from the date of the application to prove the additional investment.
 This means that if an applicant chooses to purchase property he must submit the "compromis de compra-venda" (purchase agreement) to Immigration, he has one year to then produce title deeds to the property.
 Alternatively an applicant may rent a property and invest the required investment in Andorran financial instruments under this Category.
 Please note that a rental contract must now be in the name of the principal applicant only.
 As husband and wife this has created problems but it must be in the principal applicant's sole name.